 The Assistant Secretary of State for Intelligence and Research (INR) believes that Saddam continues to want nuclear weapons and that available evidence indicates that Baghdad is pursuing at least a limited effort to maintain and acquire nuclear weapon-related capabilities.
-The activities we have detected do not, however, add up to a compelling case that Iraq is currently pursuing what INR would consider to be an integrated and comprehensive approach to (continued on next page...
+The activities we have detected do not, however, add up to a compelling case that Iraq is currently pursuing what INR would consider to be an integrated and comprehensive approach to acquire nuclear weapons.
+Iraq may be doing so, but INR considers the available evidence inadequate to support such a judgment.
+Lacking persuasive evidence that Baghdad has jaunched a coherent effort to reconstitute its nuclear weapons program, INR is unwilling to speculate that such an effort began soon after the departure of UN inspectors or to project a timeline for the completion of activities it does not now see happening.
+As a result, INR is unable to predict when Iraq could acquire a nuclear device or weapon.

-(continued...)
+(continued on next page.

+(continued ...)
 State/INR Alternative View